A Digital Nomad Guide to Sharm El Sheikh

 Digital Nomad Personal Experience in Sharm El Sheikh

 While the plane was descending the first time I flew to Sharm, I immediately noticed the mountains.
 While landing, I could see the sea on one side and these majestical mountains on the other side.
 Even though it was the middle of the night and it was dark, and I was exhausted, I could admire the landscape.
-From the moment I set foot out of the plane, I felt at home.
+From the moment I got off the plane, I felt at home.
 I spent what was left of this first night in a hotel before I was moved to an apartment the next day.

 One of the first things I noticed was the friendliness and hospitality of the people in the city, and how Sharm had a modern side which I hadn’t expected.
 It didn’t take long to make friends and soon, I didn’t want to leave anymore.